-Piccolomini, Sannier, and Spezia-Giuglini, Vialetti, Aldighieri, Luchesi, and Belletti.
-TUESDAY, February 23 (last night but two), LA FIGLIA DEL REGGIMENTO.
-Last Act of LA FAVORITA, and L'HYMENEE.
+Piccolomini, Sannier, and Spezia-Giuglini, Vialetti,

+Aldighieri, Luchesi, and Belletti.

+TUESDAY, February 23 (last night but two), LA FIGLIA

+DEL REGGIMENTO.
+Last Act of LA FAVORITA, and

+L'HYMENEE.

 THURSDAY, February 25 (last night but one), LA ZINGARA, being the Italian version of Balfe's opera of "The Bohemian Girl."

 SATURDAY, February 27 (last night), IL TROVATORE, and L'HYMENEE.

-and L'HY MENEE.
 Prices:-Pit Stalls, 12s.
 6d.; Boxes (to hold four persons), Pit and One Pair, 2l.
 2s.; Grand Tier, 3l.
 3s.; Two Pair, 1l.
 5s.; Three Pair, 15s.; Gallery Boxes, 10s.; Gallery Stalls, 3s.
 6d.; Gallery, 2s.; Pit, 3s.
 6d.
 The doors will be opened at Half-past Seven, and the Opera commence at Eight o'clock.

 Applications for Boxes, &c., to be made at the Box-office of the Theatre.

 MUSICAL UNION.-SECOND SOIRÉE.

-MUSICAL UNION.-SECOND SOIREE.
-Quartet, No. 71, E flat.
-Haydu; Variations, pianoforte, Op.
-54, Mendelssohn; Quintet in in G. Op.
+Tuesday, February 23, Hanover-square Rooms.- Quartet, No. 71, E flat.
+Haydn; Variations, pianoforte, Op.
+54, Mendelssohn; Quintet in in G, Op.
 33, Spohr.
 Solos for Violin and Violincello, and Vocal Music by the Orpheus Glee Union.
-Artists - Molique, Goffrie, Schreurs, R. Blagrove, Paque, and Mdlle.
+Artists-Molique, Goffrie, Schreurs, R. Blagrove, Paque, and Mdlle.
 Anna Molique.
 Visitors, Tickets, 7s. each for the Royal Box, to be had at Cramer and Co., Chappell and Co., and Olliviers.

-For other particulars apply by letter to J. ELLA, Director.
+To ther particulars apply by letter to

+J. ELLA, Director.

-M.R.
-ALBERT SMITH'S MONT BLANC, NAPLES, POMPEII, and VESUVIUS, EVERY NIGHT (except Saturday), at Eight, and Tuesday, Thurs-day, Saturday, and Monday afternoons at Three.
+MR. ALBERT SMITH'S MONT BLANC, NAPLES, POMPEII, and VESUVIUS, EVERY NIGHT (except Saturday), at Eight, and Tuesday, Thursday, Saturday, and Monday afternoons at Three.

 Places can be secured at the Box-office, Egyptian-hall, daily, between Eleven and Four, without any extra charge.